Bart Sells His Soul: Reception

-In April 2003, the episode was listed by The Simpsons creative team as among the top five best episodes of the series, including "Last Exit to Springfield", "Cape Feare", "22 Short Films About Springfield", and "Homer at the Bat".

-In a 2005 interview The Simpsons creator Matt Groening commented "I don't have a single favorite.
-There's a bunch I really like", but cited "Bart Sells His Soul" and "Homer's Enemy" as among episodes he loves.
+The episode remains well-received among Simpsons staff.
+In April 2003, the episode was listed by the Simpsons creative team as one of the top five best episodes of the series, along with "Last Exit to Springfield", "Cape Feare", "22 Short Films About Springfield", and "Homer at the Bat".
+In a 2005 interview, Simpsons creator Matt Groening said he doesn't "have a single favorite" episode but cited "Bart Sells His Soul" and "Homer's Enemy" as among episodes he loves.
 Bart's voice actress Nancy Cartwright stated "Bart Sells His Soul" is one of her top three episodes together with "Lisa's Substitute" and "Bart the Mother".
 Lisa's voice actress Yeardley Smith stated in an interview that "Bart Sells His Soul" is one of her favorite episodes along with "Girly Edition".

+Commenting on the episode's themes in The A.V.
+Club, Erik Adams writes that "If 'Bart Sells His Soul' has anything to say about the value of the human spirit, it's glimpsed in those final moments of Bart and his see-through Buddy ramming into Martin's rowboat.
+Obeying an authority figure like Lovejoy only does so much for the soul.
+Being true to yourself is much more spiritually nourishing."
+He adds that "I often think I quote 'The Itchy & Scratchy & Poochie Show' more than any other episode, until I rewatch 'Bart Sells His Soul.'"
 The episode has been used in church courses in Connecticut and in the United Kingdom about the nature of a soul, and was shown by a minister in Scotland in one of his sermons.
 A 2005 report on religious education in secondary schools, by the United Kingdom education regulator Office for Standards in Education, Children's Services and Skills (Ofsted), noted that the episode was being used as a teaching tool.